 Educational programs such as study abroad or internships where students are required to be out of the county for the duration of the course may qualify for the waiver of certain fees because the students are not able to use the activities, services or facilities on which the fees are based.
-These waivers are authorized by TEC §54.218.
+These waivers are authorized by Texas Education Code Section 54.218.

 UTSA’s president has granted a blanket authorization for this type of waiver, subject to certain criteria.
 The Request for Fee Waiver for Qualifying Educational Programs is used to request the application of this blanket authorization to a specific program or course.
-The request must be approved by the appropriate dean and the provost.
+The request requires approval by the appropriate dean and the provost.
 For more information on this type of waiver, see UTSA Handbook of Operating Procedures (HOP) 5.20 — Authorization for Waiver of Mandatory or Incidental (Discretionary) Fees for Qualifying Academic Programs.

-Requests for fee waivers that are not based on out-of-county programs are at the discretion of the president, and are evaluated on a case-by-case basis.
-These waivers must meet the criteria set by TEC §54.216 (dual credit programs) or §54.5035, which allows fee waivers:
+Requests for fee waivers that are not based on out-of-county programs are at the discretion of the president and are evaluated on a case-by-case basis.
+These waivers must meet the criteria set by Texas Education Code Section 54.216 (dual credit programs) or Section 54.5035, which allows fee waivers